MooersLab/manuscriptInOrg/README.md

 - Page numbers in the upper right-hand corner.
 - No page number on the first page.
 - The LaTeX header is in a drawer so you do not have to look at it when working in Emacs.
 - Comments are now in GUIDANCE drawers that can be closed with `Shift-TAB` in org-mode to reduce clutter.
-The contents of these drawers are still printed on export to PDF.
-You must delete these drawers upon first export to PDF to avoid having them present.
-To retain the contents of these drawers, you can comment out the lines of text in the drawer by inserting a pound sign in front of each line.
-This can be done by selecting a drawer's content and entering `M-;`.
+The contents of these drawers are not printed on export to PDF.

 ## Installation